 The main difference between

 $ git fetch origin

 git fetch only downloads the latest data from the remote repository.
 It does not merge any of this new data into the current branch or changes the working files.
-Fetch is completely safe and is an excellent way of downloading new changes from the remote repository without creating any conflicts or messing up local files or work in progress.
-Fetch can be done as often as you want.
+Fetch is safe because it only downloads new changes (since you last synced with the remote.)
+It doesn’t create conflicts or interfere with the work in progress.
+Developers use

 $ git pull origin master